hyperledger/besu/CODING-CONVENTIONS.md

 * _Warn_

-  Anything that can potentially cause application oddities but from which Pantheon automatically recovers
+  Anything that can potentially cause application oddities but from which Besu automatically recovers

 * _Error_

-  Any error which is fatal to the operation, but not Pantheon itself (for example, missing data)
+  Any error which is fatal to the operation, but not Besu itself (for example, missing data)

 * _Fatal_

-  An error that forces a shutdown of Pantheon
+  An error that forces a shutdown of Besu